-Uh, “bride’s fingers”?!
-While some of us find the nickname for these pastries quite endearing, others find it to be somewhat disconcerting and a few of us are confused.
+While some of us find these pastries’ nickname “bride’s finger,” taken from medieval Arab manuscripts, to be quite endearing, others find it to be somewhat disconcerting.
+And a few of us are, quite simply, confused.
 But none of us are conflicted as to how we feel about the pastries themselves.
 Crisp phyllo, crunchy nuts, aromatic orange water, and sweet, sweet honey.
-Swoon.
+Swoon.–David Leite

 - 1/2 cup cold water

 - 2 cups ground almonds, pistachios, or walnuts, plus more for sprinkling, if desired

 - 1/2 to 2/3 cup superfine sugar, (or just blitz granulated sugar in a blender until finely ground but not powdery)

 - 14 sheets phyllo dough, thawed if frozen

 - 5 tablespoons (2 1/2 ounces) unsalted butter, melted

 - Bring the honey and water to a boil in a small saucepan and simmer for just half a minute.
 Remove from the heat and let the syrup cool.
 Pour the syrup into a shallow dish.

 - Meanwhile, in a bowl, mix the 2 cups ground almonds, pistachios, or walnuts with the sugar (you can start with 1/2 cup and add more to taste if desired), cinnamon (if using), and orange blossom water.